-After studying Experimental Psychology as part of the Natural Sciences tripos at Cambridge University, Paul joined Daniel Wolpert’s research group where he conducted experiments in motor learning and sensorimotor prediction.
-On obtaining his PhD in 2006, he took up a post-doctoral position in Masud Husain's group at the UCL Institute of Cognitive Neuroscience, where he investigated visual memory, eye movements and the neglect syndrome.
-In 2010 he joined the UCL Institute of Neurology as a Senior Research Fellow.
+After studying Experimental Psychology as part of Natural Sciences at the University of Cambridge, Paul joined Daniel Wolpert’s research group where he conducted experiments in motor learning and sensorimotor prediction.
+On obtaining his PhD in 2006, he took up a post-doctoral position in Masud Husain's group at the UCL Institute of Cognitive Neuroscience, where he investigated visual memory, eye movements and the spatial neglect syndrome.
+In 2010 he joined the UCL Institute of Neurology as a Wellcome-Beit Prize Fellow.
 In 2013–15, Paul was a Visiting Scholar at the Institute of Cognitive & Brain Sciences, UC Berkeley.
-In 2015 he joined the University of Cambridge.
-He is funded by a Senior Research Fellowship in Basic Biomedical Science from the Wellcome Trust.
+In 2015 he returned to the University of Cambridge as a Wellcome Trust Senior Research Fellow.
+In 2022, he was made Professor of Computation and Cognition.

 Will Harrison completed his PhD in Psychology at The University of Queensland in Australia in 2013.
 He then moved to Boston for his first postdoc with Peter Bex to investigate visual crowding at Schepens Eye Research Institute and Northeastern University.
-In 2015 Will moved to Cambridge to try to understand visual consciousness with Tristan Bekinschtein.
-He joined the Bays lab in 2017 to investigate the relationship between eye movements, crowding, and working memory.
-In 2018 he left for the Queensland Brain Institute as an Early Career Fellow of the National Health and Medical Research Council of Australia, investigating the neural constraints on visual perception and working memory for objects in peripheral vision.
+He joined the Bays lab in early 2017 to investigate the relationship between eye movements, crowding, and working memory.
+In 2018 he left for the Queensland Brain Institute as an Early Career Fellow of the National Health and Medical Research Council of Australia, and was subsequently awarded a Discovery Early Career Researcher Award (DECRA) from the Australian Research Council.

 Ben Dowding graduated with an MPhys degree in Physics from the University of Southampton, and subsequently worked in research and development for various companies, ranging from radiation detection to inkjet printing.
 He joined the lab as a Research Technician / Programmer to develop software for use in visual memory and decision-making experiments.
 He left in 2016 to pursue opportunities in industry.

 Leonie Oostwoud Wijdenes obtained a BSc and MSc degree in Human Movement Sciences at VU University Amsterdam.
 Her PhD project was in Jeroen Smeets' research group, where she studied the characteristics of online movement corrections.
-She joined the lab as a Research Associate in 2013 to investigate the influence of working memory and resource limits on planning and execution of movement.
+She joined the lab as a post-doc in 2013 to investigate the influence of working memory and resource limits on planning and execution of movement.
 In 2015, she joined Pieter Medendorp's lab at the Donders Institute in the Netherlands, where she became Assistant Professor in 2021.